digidotcom/xbee-python/examples/communication/micropython/ReceiveMicroPythonDataSample/readme.txt

     * One XBee3 module in API mode and its corresponding carrier board (XBIB or equivalent).
     * The XCTU application (available at www.digi.com/xctu).
-    * An Android or iOS device with the Digi XBee Mobile application installed (available at Google Play and App Store).
+    * The PyCharm IDE with the Digi XBee MicroPython plugin installed.

   Compatible protocols